pulimeng/CancerOmicsNet/preprocessing/README.md

     | ... | ... | ... |
     | ENSEMBLID_n | ENSEMBLID_k | conf_1_nk |

-    The edge table is the connections provided by the STRING database.
-It often require some preprocess (connected component) based on particular applications.
+    The edge table is generated from the STRING database (https://string-db.org/).
+The edge table is preprocess by removing edges with confidence score below 500 and removing any isolated nodes after the thresholding.
+The final stats are
+    - Number of nodes (proteins): 19,144.
+    - Number of edges (interactions): 685,198.
+    - Average node degree: 72.
+    - Density: 0.40%.

     These two tables are often enough to represent the PPI network.